Independent Vector Analysis with Deep Neural Network Source Priors: Deep Neural Network Priors for IVA

-Section III.B suggests that vector function $\pmb f (\cdot)$ plays the most important role in determining the trajectories of $\pmb W(\omega_k)$ and $Y_n(\omega, t)$.
-It is possible to choose a proxy performance index measuring the goodness of separation, e.g., a properly defined scaling and permutation invariant distance between $\pmb W(\omega_k)$ and $\pmb H^{-1}(\omega_k)$, and learn function $\pmb f (\cdot)$ to optimize the selected proxy objective.
-In our experiments, we choose the following average permutation invariant absolute coherence as this objective
+The separation results are determined by the source priors given the learning rules for separation matrices updating.
+Thus, it is possible to choose a proxy performance index measuring the goodness of separation, and `learn' the source priors to optimize the chosen proxy objective.
+In our experiments, we choose the following average permutation invariant (PI) absolute coherence as this objective

-where $\pi$ denotes an element of the set of all possible permutations of list $[1, 2, \ldots, N]$, $\pi(n)$ the $n$th element of permutation $\pi$, and we deliberately write $c(\pmb \theta)$ as a function of $\pmb\theta$ to show its dependence on the parameters of $\pmb f(\cdot)$.
-Clearly, $c(\pmb \theta)$ is invariant to the scaling and permutation of separated outputs.
+where $\pi$ denotes an element of the set of all possible permutations of list $[1, 2, \ldots, N]$, $\pi(n)$ the $n$th element of permutation $\pi$, and we deliberately write $c(\pmb \theta)$ as a function of $\pmb\theta$ to show its dependence on the source prior parameter vector $\pmb\theta$.
+Similar PI objectives are used in supervised speech separation as well.
+Clearly, $c(\pmb \theta)$ is invariant to the scaling of separated outputs as well.
 In the training phase, the source signals are known.
-Thus, given the form of $\pmb f(\cdot)$, we can optimize its parameters by maximizing the objective in (\ref{obj}).
-Such resultant density model implicitly defines a pdf suitable for the separation of speech mixtures.
+Thus, given the form of a source prior, we can optimize its parameters by maximizing the objective in (\ref{obj}) with deep learning tools like Pytorch.
+Such resultant estimated source prior implicitly defines a pdf suitable for the separation of speech mixtures.
+Note that unlike a FMM, there is no need to update the neural network priors in the test phase.